aws-samples/aws-dx-failover/README.md

 # aws-dx-failover

-***aws-dx-failover*** contains sample code for the Blog Post "Direct Connect Monitoring and Failover with Anomaly Detection".
+***aws-dx-failover*** contains sample code for the Blog Post "AWS Direct Connect monitoring and failover with Anomaly Detection".

 ## How it works